aws-samples/eks-workshop-developers/website/docs/eks/python/aws-otel-instrumentation.md

 ```

-Open a web browser and enter the ‘ADDRESS’ from the previous step to access the web application.
+Open a web browser and enter the `ADDRESS` from the previous step to access the web application.
 For example, `http://k8s-mycoolap-fastapii-0114c40e9c-507298630.us-west-1.elb.amazonaws.com/`.
 You can check for traces by opening the X-Ray Tracing page and selecting your AWS Region on the Amazon CloudWatch Console.
 Check for traces in AWS Cloudwatch Console -> X-Ray -> Traces.
 For example:

 ![Trace Map](./images/k8-app-trace.png)